pivulic/vega/README.md

 # [vega](https://en.wikipedia.org/wiki/Vega)...
-... is the 2nd brightest star in the northern celestial hemisphere. vega provides helpful scripts when working with Magento on Docker.
+... is the 2nd brightest star in the northern celestial hemisphere and provides helpful scripts when working with Magento.

 ## Installation
 1. Clone the repo: